Marwankishkk/Activity-Generator-API/README.md

 api/categories/: This endpoint retrieves a list of all available categories (e.g., "Creative Writing", "Physical Activity"). api/categories/:id/activities/: This endpoint retrieves a list of random activities for a specific category ID.
 You can optionally include a query parameter like ?count=5 to specify the number of activities to return. api/activities/random/: This endpoint retrieves a single random activity from any category.

+  api/users/      #retrieves users
+  api/create/prefrences/    #create prefrences for logged in users api/prefrences        #returns matches activites with the prefrered to the user